Psilocybin mushroom

-Psilocybin mushrooms, or psilocybin-containing mushrooms, commonly known as magic mushrooms or as shrooms, are a type of hallucinogenic mushroom and a polyphyletic informal group of fungi that contain the prodrug psilocybin, which turns into the psychedelic psilocin upon ingestion.
+Psilocybin mushroom (Note: Also known as psilocybin-containing mushrooms, magic mushrooms, or shrooms.) is a type of hallucinogenic mushroom and a polyphyletic informal group of fungi that contain the prodrug psilocybin, which is metabolised into the psychedelic compound psilocin following ingestion.
+Rather than referring to one single mushroom species, the term "psilocybin mushroom" refers to a broad group of fungi found across several genera.
+Other compounds such as baeocystin, norbaeocystin, aeruginascin, and β-carbolines may modulate effects.
 The most potent species are members of genus Psilocybe, such as P. azurescens, P. semilanceata, and P. cyanescens, but psilocybin has also been isolated from approximately a dozen other genera, including Panaeolus (including Copelandia), Inocybe, Pluteus, Gymnopilus, and Pholiotina.

 Amongst other cultural applications, psilocybin mushrooms are used as recreational drugs.
-Psilocybin mushrooms were used ritualistically in pre-Columbian Mexico, but claims of their widespread ancient use are largely exaggerated and shaped by modern idealization and ideology.
+While psilocybin mushrooms were used ritualistically in pre-Columbian Mexico for religious and divinatory purposes, their historical use elsewhere was rare and is often exaggerated.
+Such practices were suppressed after European colonization.